specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 2. Make the necessary changes to the file.

-3. Save the updated CSV file on your computer.
+3. Save the updated file on your computer.

 4. Upload the updated file back to the SharePoint library.